scup/kinesis-interface/README.md

 Environment variable | Description
 -------------------- | -----------
-NODE_ENV | Description of the application environment (production, quality assurance, development) DESTINATION_URL | Url of the Destination REST service that will receive Kinesis data LOGGER_FILE | Location of the application log file LOGGER_LEVEL | Defines the priority of the logs to be written.
+NODE_ENV | Description of the application environment (production, quality assurance, development) DESTINATION_URL | Url of the REST service that will receive Kinesis data by HTTP Post LOGGER_FILE | Location of the application log file LOGGER_LEVEL | Defines the priority of the logs to be written.
 For more information see [Winston documentation](https://github.com/winstonjs/winston#logging-levels)
 AWS_ACCESS_KEY_ID | Amazon Access Key used to connect in Kinesis